ADHD (or Attention Deficit Hyperactivity Disorder) is a term that’s heard a lot in the media and in playgrounds. But what is ADHD?

 - Difficulties concentrating on one task.

-…then it may be helpful to think about getting an assessment for ADHD.
+…then it may be helpful to think about getting an assessment for ADHD in Oxford.

 With effective treatments and therapies, children and adults with ADHD can receive meaningful assistance and successfully integrate it into their daily lives.